Kemal Idris

-Ahmad Kemal Idris (10 February 1923 – 28 July 2010) was a prominent Indonesian Army general during the 1950s and 1960s.
+Ahmed Kemal Idris (10 February 1923 – 28 July 2010) was a prominent Indonesian Army general during the 1950s and 1960s.
 He was an Indonesian guerrilla leader during the Indonesian National Revolution, who in 1949 was involved in continued resistance to the Dutch forces after they occupied Yogyakarta.

 Poncke Princen, the Dutch soldier who went over to the guerrillas, served under Idris's command.

 Idris participated in the 17 October 1952 affair in which a group of Indonesian Army officers staged a failed coup attempt that would have forced the dissolution of the People's Representative Council (DPR, the parliament) and put President Sukarno as the supreme leader of Indonesia.
-As a consequence of his action, Idris failed to receive any significant promotion within the Army for 13 years.
+Due to his actions, Idris failed to receive any significant promotion within the Army for 13 years.